 I analyzed why it may have gone wrong and reattempt the same recipe again – not few days or few weeks or few months later.
 I make chouquette again only just recently (a year later).
 I guess the failure must have left a horrible mark in my memory.
 LOL I corrected the method by letting the mixture come to the boil.
 It was unbelievable that that’s the reason my first chouquette falls flat.
 I didn’t want to believe that this was it so I tried again (3rd attempt) just to make sure.
 Another success.
 So simple?
 Oh yeah!
 So I guess that must be it.
 I can now announce bravely to the world that I no longer fear choux pastry!

 I have really high admiration on choux pastry as it uses only 4 simple ingredients: water, butter, flour and eggs but the end result is simply outstanding!!!
 And it doesn’t even need a raising agent to make it rise.
 Choux pastry uses the moisture from the dough to create steam to rise and puff the pastry.
 And the aroma… melts me.
-If that’s how home sweet home smell like, I want to have it forever. 🙂
+If that’s how home sweet home smells like, I want to have it forever. 🙂

 Let’s start cooking!